quakelive-server-standards/quakelive-server-standards/configs/standard/base/README.md

 A player who just does not stop to vote can be annoying.
 But a server which prevents players from voting enough is also annoying.
 A good value should not be to small and not be too big.

+##### ZMQ rcon (remote connection)

+`set zmq_rcon_enable "1"` - Enable rcon.

+Website like QLStats are vital for the Quake Live scene.
+Every server therefor should have receiving commands enabled to help the community evolve.
+For easy access the password is a standard one.

 ##### ZeroMQ Stats

 `set zmq_stats_enable "1"` - Enable ZeroMQ stats
-`set zmq_stats_password "quakeliveserverstandards"` - ZeroMQ stats password.

 Website like QLStats are vital for the Quake Live scene.
-Every server therefor should have sending stats enabled to help to evolve the community.
+Every server therefor should have sending stats enabled to help the community evolve.

 ### minqlx plugins